EliAndrewC/l7r/setting/budgets.md

 - **Provincial city samurai**: ~15 koku average (avg rank ~3-4).
 Provincial cities house the provincial governor (Rank 8), six provincial ministers (Rank 7) and their deputies (Rank 6), mid-rank clerks (Rank 3-5), and rank-and-file bushi assigned to provincial administrative and military duties.
 - **Capital city samurai**: ~35 koku average (avg rank ~5-6).
 The capital is staffed with the senior cohort - the daimyo (Rank 12), councilors (Rank 11), domain ministers (Rank 10) and their deputies (Rank 9), high-rank clerks (Rank 7-8), castle guards and household retainers from the daimyo's elite retinue, and junior officials in training for higher posts.
 Low-rank samurai compose a lower proportion of retainers in the capital than in the provinces.

-**Stipends are paid by whoever holds the relevant tax-farming cut at the tier where the samurai serves**: the median daimyo's ~100,000-koku cut covers capital stipends; each provincial governor's (on average) ~10,000-koku cut covers his province; each county magistrate's (on average) ~1,000-koku cut covers his county.
-Cross-tier flow does not happen for stipends as it does for gifts and lineage finances - a provincial samurai is paid by his governor regardless of which lineage the samurai or governor belongs to (see [`l7r.md` - Samurai Lineages](l7r.md#samurai-lineages) for the discussion of how lineage politics and fiscal flow interact).
+**Stipends are paid by whoever holds the relevant tax-farming cut at the tier where the samurai serves**: the median daimyo's ~100,000-koku cut covers capital stipends; each provincial governor's (on average) ~10,000-koku cut covers their province; each county magistrate's (on average) ~1,000-koku cut covers their county.
+Cross-tier flow does not happen for stipends as it does for gifts and lineage finances - a provincial samurai is paid by their governor regardless of which lineage the samurai or governor belongs to (see [`l7r.md` - Samurai Lineages](l7r.md#samurai-lineages) for the discussion of how lineage politics and fiscal flow interact).

 ## Domain